forester-bt/forester/docs/src/actions.md

 The actions have 2 keywords to mark:

 - `impl` means some job or action that can take time and be asynchronous
-- `cond` means some activity to check some conditions and swiftly returns result
+- `cond` means some activity to check some conditions and immediately returns result

 *In practice, the engine does not see difference*